jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_aio_simplex.rst

    .. note::

-      After controller-0 is unlocked, changing vswitch_type would require locking and unlocking all computes (and/or AIO Controllers) in order to apply the change.
+      After controller-0 is unlocked, changing vswitch_type requires locking and unlocking all computes (and/or AIO Controllers) to apply the change.

 #. **For OpenStack only:** Set up disk partition for nova-local volume group,